jmbucknall/EZDSL/ezdsl.md

                      Backwards : boolean;
                      ExtraData : pointer) : pointer;
 #### Description
-  Walks the list from the start (if Backwards is False) or from the end (if Backwards is True) and calls Action for each data object found.
-If Action returns False for a data object, then Iterate immediately returns with that data object; if Action always returns True then this method will return nil.
-ExtraData is a pointer to any other data that you may want Action to use.
+  Walks the list from the start (if `Backwards` is False) or from the end (if `Backwards` is True) and calls `Action` for each data object found.
+If `Action` returns False for a data object, then `Iterate` immediately returns with that data object; if `Action` always returns True then this method will return nil.  `ExtraData` is a pointer to any other data that you may want `Action` to use.

 ### Declaration
     procedure Join(List : TLinkList);
 #### Description
-  Adds all the data objects in List to the current list, placing them after the cursor.
-List is then destroyed.
-To add the data objects before all the current ones, call SetBeforeFirst first; to add them after all the current ones, call SetAfterLast and Prev first.
+  Adds all the data objects in `List` to the current list, placing them after the cursor. `List` is then destroyed.
+To add the data objects before all the current ones, call `SetBeforeFirst` first; to add them after all the current ones, call `SetAfterLast` and `Prev` first.

-  Note that if the destination list is sorted, the nodes from List are added in sorted order and it doesn't matter where the cursor is positioned.
+  Note that if the destination list is sorted, the nodes from `List` are added in sorted order and it doesn't matter where the cursor is positioned.

-  In DEBUG mode, an assertion error (ascCannotJoinHere) will occur if the cursor is at AfterLast.
+  In DEBUG mode, an assertion error (`ascCannotJoinHere`) will occur if the cursor is at `AfterLast`.

   Please note that both lists concerned must either be data owners or not.
-You cannot Join a list that is a data owner to one that is not.
+You cannot `Join` a list that is a data owner to one that is not.
-  In DEBUG mode, an assertion error (ascCannotJoinData) will occur if you try.
+  In DEBUG mode, an assertion error (`ascCannotJoinData`) will occur if you try.

 ### Declaration